PedroSAndre/Titan-Tetris/README.md

 # Titan Tetris
-Production of a game inspired by the popular game tetris, called Titan Teris.
+Production of a small and basic game inspired by the popular game tetris, called Titan Teris, in order to increase my knowledge of python and UI/gaming programing in general.
+In it's current state the game is very crude and featureless, since it was made in about 4 hours of effective codding, but it works.

 ## Instructions to Run
 Needs to have dependency pygame installed, using "pip install pygame".